predis/predis/README.markdown

 Predis is currently a work-in-progress and it comes in two flavors:

- - the mainline client library, which targets PHP 5.3.x and exploits a lot of the features introduced in this new version of the PHP interpreter.
+ - the mainline client library, which targets PHP 5.3.x and leverages a lot of the features introduced in this new version of the PHP interpreter.
  - a backport to PHP 5.2.x for those who can not upgrade their environment yet (it admittedly has a lower priority compared to the mainline library, although we